 OpenPhone’s key features include:

-- Advanced texting capabilities: Send and receive unlimited SMS/MMS with team collaboration features.
+- Advanced texting: Unlimited SMS/MMS with team collaboration features.

-- Auto-replies & snippets: Create message templates and automated responses for efficient communication.
+- Auto-replies and snippets: Create message templates and automated responses.

-- Zapier & Slack integrations: Connect your phone system with your workflow and team collaboration tools.
+- Zapier and Slack integrations: Connect your phone system with your other tools.

-Pros: Exceptional user experience, superior business texting capabilities, collaborative features, and affordable pricing.
+Pros: Exceptional user experience, superior business texting, affordable pricing.

-Cons: Limited video conferencing capabilities, fewer integrations than enterprise solutions, and less robust call center features.
+Cons: Limited video conferencing, fewer integrations than enterprise solutions.

 Who is OpenPhone best for?

-Startups, small businesses, and entrepreneurs looking for modern design, team collaboration on calls/texts, and simple pricing.
+Startups, small businesses, and entrepreneurs that need modern design, team collaboration on calls/texts, and simple pricing.

-9. 8×8: Best alternative for contact center and international calling
+9. 8×8: Best for Contact Center and International Calling

 Key features